 Jacque Harms is the News Director and Midday anchor for NBC Nebraska News 2.

-Television news is all about serving our viewers, and delivering the stories and information that changes lives every day.
-As News Director, I get to live in one of the best places in the world, and work with incredible people.
-We are a small market television station, with the ability to focus on stories that are really important to our viewers.
+Television news is all about serving Greater Nebraska viewers and delivering the stories and information that changes lives every day.
+As News Director, she gets to live in one of the best places in the world, and work with incredible people.
+She loves her small market television station with the ability to focus on stories that are really important to Nebraska viewers.

-My career includes jobs at KCAU-TV in Sioux City, Iowa, and KNEN-FM in Norfolk, Nebraska.
-I graduated from Wayne State College, and I have started my Masters Degree at the University of Nebraska in Lincoln.
+Her career includes jobs at KCAU-TV in Sioux City, Iowa, and KNEN-FM in Norfolk, Nebraska.
+She graduated from Wayne State College and started her Masters Degree at the University of Nebraska in Lincoln.

 She is a wife and mother.
 Her husband, Jim, is a recently retired educator.
 Their daughter, Morgan, is a music teacher with Broken Bow Public Schools.
 Their son, Alex, is now part of family farming operations in Lincoln County.

 "It knocked us all out of our bed, it was so strong," said Mark Brady, who lives in a neighborhood near the blast site.